HOW TO DEEP-DOZEAll just in note form – not properly organised

 There is another very interesting aspect of seeing and inner vision.
 It might sound even more fanciful than the optical illusion above.
 I wouldn't mention it, except that i can remember doing something like it as a child, and it is very effective.
 I can also imagine that animals would not be able to rationalise that it can't happen ... and so might also 'suffer' from this same optical illusion.

 I'm talking about the looking inside the body with a sort of x-ray vision.
 It's a visualisation of the sense of touch.
 You may find a mild general x-ray feeling without even trying.
 For some reason (maybe the more obvious bone to flesh relationship), it's easier to start feeling this sensation in the body rather than the head.
-You can intensify the sensation with practice, and by looking from different perspectives all over your body.

 Seeing, listening, smelling, and tasting; – each have their own dimensions ... other aspects of our being alive ... other dimensions of what we are.